qkost/raiders-of-the-lost-dice/Encounters/12 Shimmerwing Lair V2.md

 * Description
 	*  A few small private side chambers allow the dragon (usually in Humanoid guise) to meet with visitors.
+* Study
+* Book titles
+	1. "Wings of Benevolence: Teachings of Bahamut"
+	2. "The Rise and Fall of Magocracies during the Age of Arcanum"
+	3. "A Treatise on Divine Law"
+	4. "Fire & Ruin: The Chronicles of the Chroma Conclave"
+	5. "The Birth of a Dynasty: The History of the Dwendalian Empire"
+	6. 7.
+"The Great Battles of the Calamity"
+	7. "Theories Regarding the Rise of the Krynn Dynasty"

 # R4: Cloud Bridge